SwapHat/v3-core/README.md

 ## How to Use

 To use SwapHat V3, you will need an Ethereum wallet such as MetaMask or WalletConnect.
-If you are using the Brave browser it youe wallet is built in!
+If you are using the Brave browser your wallet is built in!
 You can then navigate to the SwapHat V3 website and connect your wallet.
 Once connected, you can choose a trading pair and select a price range to trade within.

 The three fee tiers and their corresponding uint24 values in SwapHat v3 are: